rtCamp/.github/profile/README.md

 ## Careers

-We are currently hiring across several roles and are always lookking for experts in WordPress, PHP, CSS, Laravel and more.
+We are currently hiring across several roles and are always looking for experts in WordPress, PHP, CSS, Laravel and more.
 Please look up our [Careers Page for all active job listings](https://rtcamp.com/careers/).

 <a href="https://rtcamp.com/"><img src="https://rtcamp.com/wp-content/uploads/2019/04/github-banner@2x.png" alt="Join us at rtCamp, we specialize in providing high performance enterprise WordPress solutions"></a>